 “Norway is talking about today’s message to the growing number of countries in Europe who discontinue fur farming.
 By 2017, the Czech Republic and Germany have also decided to shut down fur farms,” said Björkbom.
-Both of the aforementioned countries banned fur farming in the beginning of 2017, setting a much needed precedent.
+Both of the aforementioned countries banned fur farming at the beginning of 2017.